johandry/presto-docker/README.md

     make PRESTO_VERSION=0.167-t.0.3
     make release PRESTO_VERSION=0.167-t.0.3

+Adding `-presto` or `-cli` to the `build` or `release` make rules, will build or release the Presto Server or Presto CLI images.
+For example:

+    make build-presto
+    make release-presto
+    make build-cli
+    make release-cli

 With the `make` you can also:
 * Do it all (build, release and clean): `make all`